mtnfog/entitydb/README.md

 ## Contributing

 Contributions via pull requests are absolutely always welcome.
 Before your pull request can be merged we ask you to complete a [Contributor Agreement](http://www.mtnfog.com/?p=1744).
-We encourage you to discuss your proposed contribution with us either through the [discussion groups](https://groups.google.com/forum/#!forum/entitydb), email, or by creating an issue.
+We encourage you to discuss your proposed contribution with us either through the [discussion groups](https://groups.google.com/forum/#!forum/entitydb), by creating an issue, or through email but only if the first two methods are unacceptable.

 ## License